AndiEcker/AcuSihotInterfaces/ae/README.md

 # Application Environment for Python

-Providing helper methods and classes for to develop full-featured applications with Python.
+The ae namespace is providing helper methods and classes for to develop full-featured applications with Python.